mossbanay/Psychology-3-4/Glossary.md

 ### Cocktail-party effect
 ##### See also selective attention

 You may find sometimes that when having a conversation with one group at a party or other social gathering, your attention may suddenly shift when you hear your name being used in a conversation somewhere else.
-Even though you weren't specifically giving that seperate conversation attention, your body still processes it.
+Even though you weren't specifically giving that separate conversation attention, your body still processes it.

 ### Confounding variables
 ##### See also extraneous variables

 A confounding variable refers to any variable other than the IV that has an unwanted effect on the DV, *making it impossible to determine what has caused the DV.*

-A confounding variable is different to an EV as it has a systematic/measureable effect.
+A confounding variable is different to an EV as it has a systematic/measurable effect.

 Examples include:
 - In an experiment looking at the difficulty of two video game levels, participants are asked to play both levels taking a short break between.
-However when playing level 1, the participants sat only 3m away from the tv, while when playing level they sat 6m away from the tv.
+However when playing level 1, the participants sat only 3m away from the TV, while when playing level they sat 6m away from the TV.
 The mean score for level 1 was higher than the mean score for level 2.
-However, the distance that the participants sat from the tv is a confounding variable, and the experimenters have no way of telling to what degree sitting further away from the tv made.
+However, the distance that the participants sat from the TV is a confounding variable, and the experimenters have no way of telling to what degree sitting further away from the TV made.
 - If a repeated measures experimental design has been used but proper counterbalancing wasn't used.

 ### Corpus callosum